phsworks/phsworks/README.md

-# Hi! 👋 I'm Piet-Hein, Full Stack Web Developer 💻
+# Hi, I'm Piet-Hein, Full Stack Web Developer 💻

 ## 🚀 About Me

-Passionate about **technology** and **innovative software**, I enjoy combining creativity and technical skills to build impactful solutions that improve everyday life.
-My journey in tech started with a curiosity for how digital tools can connect people and ideas, which eventually led me to pursue full-stack development.
+My whole life, I have been passionate about technology and innovative software.
+Starting out as a marketing student, I realized I wanted to make a change and pursue a career in software development.
+Following my passion, I am now a Full Stack Developer.
+For me, building software feels like creating magic!

-I thrive in collaborative environments where I can contribute to meaningful projects and continuously learn new technologies.
-Whether it's building intuitive applications, optimizing performance, or experimenting with creative designs, I love taking on challenges that push my limits.
+Whether it’s on my own or in collaborative environments, I love taking on challenges that push my limits.
+I am especially interested in working on meaningful projects that improve our daily lives.
+I enjoy building applications, websites, and games, optimizing performance, and experimenting with creative designs.

-When I’m not coding, you can find me exploring new tech trends, enjoying a football match, or brainstorming ideas for my next project.
+When I’m not coding, I explore new tech trends, enjoy a football match, or brainstorm ideas for my next project.

 ---